 Also, you can check grammar in MS Word, Powerpoint, and Outlook by downloading the software provided by Ginger.

 Text-to-speak is an awesome tool you might want to check out if you didn’t do it already.
 One of the biggest advantages of Ginger grammar checker over Grammarly is that Ginger supports mobile devices (smartphones).
 So you can rectify your writing flaws instantly by using the Ginger mobile keyboard.

-One disadvantage of Ginger grammar is, it doesn’t provide an online editor for people who are busy and want to edit articles online.
+One disadvantage of Ginger grammar is that it doesn’t provide an online editor for busy people who want to edit articles online.

 All in all, Ginger is another top-notch writing aid for every type of employee, people in business, and writer.
 One of my biggest choices if you asked what my favorite grammar corrector is.

 Now let’s put those features and tools into a table to see how each writing tools differ from the other.